PCHN63101-Advanced-Data-Skills/Assumptions-Diagnostics-Transforms/_build/html/_sources/README.md

-# Inference, Diagnostics and Transformations
+# Assumptions, Diagnostics and Transformations
-A lesson on statistical inference within the linear mode, evaluating the model assumptions and variable transformations.
+A lesson on evaluating the linear model assumptions and performing transformations.